Nyota18/rswasike.webportfolio/README.md

 ## Deployment

-This site is designed for deployment on GitHub Pages via the repository: `rswasike.vercel,app`.
+This site is designed for deployment on GitHub Pages via the repository: `philerianerima.vercel,app`.

 ## Credits